6 Things Your Partner Should Never Ask You To Do

 1. To Change Who You Are

-One thing your partner should never ask you to do is to change your personality or copy the personality or behavior of someone else.
+One thing your partner should never ask you to do is to change your personality to become the person they want you to be.

-It doesn’t matter if your partner prefers if you were blonde or if your partner loved how his or her ex acted- you don’t have to change anything about yourself if you don’t want to.
+It doesn’t matter if your partner wishes you were blonde or if they want you to act more like their ex.
+You don’t have to change anything about yourself if you don’t want to.

-It’s not just about loving the person who you are, but also about respecting yourself, your fears, your challenges, and your history.
+It’s not just about your partner respecting you and loving the person you are.
+It’s also about you respecting yourself, your fears, your challenges, and your history.

-However, they should only be suggestions and should be made out of love for you and your well-being.
-After all, if your partner doesn’t love who you are at your worst and your best, maybe he or she should not be with you.
+However, they should only be suggestions and should be made out of love for you and your wellbeing.
+After all, if your partner doesn’t love who you are at your worst and at your best, maybe they shouldn’t be with you.